2020 Colorado Springs Switchbacks FC season

-The 2020 Colorado Springs Switchbacks FC season is the club's sixth year of existence, and their sixth season in the Western Conference of the USL Championship, the second tier of the United States soccer league system.
+The 2020 Colorado Springs Switchbacks FC season was the club's sixth year of existence, and their sixth season in the Western Conference of the USL Championship, the second tier of the United States soccer league system.

 This was planned to be the team's final season at Weidner Field, the club's home since it started play in 2015.
 A new downtown stadium, also known as Weidner Field, is set to open for the 2021 season.